eugene-eeo/slouch/README.md

           ░     ░  ░   ░ ░    ░    ░ ░      ░  ░  ░
                                    ░

-Shitty version of rofi/dmenu using your favourite terminal, bash, and fzf.
+Shitty version of rofi using your favourite terminal, bash, and fzf.
 The rationale behind this being
 I already have a fuzzy finder and a terminal installed, so we should just glue them together.
 This is being dogfooded everyday by me.
+**V2-changes:** easier to script with, less reliant on hooks.

 ## install